Our top-class training is recognized by UK Research Councils, which have awarded us major Doctoral Training funding.

 Our passionate belief is that the big advances in biology come from interdisciplinarity and addressing problems at multiple scales.
 That breadth and ambition is reflected in our research portfolio.

-Bristol is the ideal place to study the life sciences – as well as being home to one of the leading biology departments in the UK, it is the base for other areas of biological expertise, such as the BBC Natural History Unit, the At-Bristol centre of science, art and nature, Bristol Zoological Gardens and the University of Bristol Botanic Gardens.
+Bristol is the ideal place to study the life sciences – as well as being home to one of the leading biology departments in the UK, it is the base for other areas of biological expertise, such as the BBC Natural History Unit, the At-Bristol centre of science, art and nature, Bristol Zoological Gardens and the University of Bristol Botanic Garden.

 Bristol is also a technology hub, second only to Silicon Valley in microchip design.
 It is easy to travel to London, while also having access to the amazing countryside of South West England (the Mendips, Devon, Cornwall), the Cotswolds, South Wales and the Wye Valley.